sxaxmz/JSON-Manipulator/README.md

   * Analytics tool for 3rd party app/web service.

 ### Integrate:
-  * Fork repository.
+  #### Fork repository.
-  * Modify the source path.
+  #### Modify the source path.
      The input stream for current repository context:

 ```
 	InputStream is = getAssets().open("websiteRanking.json");
 ```

-  * Modify the file name to your source name to keep track.
+  #### Modify the file name to your source name to keep track.
-     As the app creates a local copy of the file to aloow the user to view it later or to modify it without affecting the original file.
+     As the app creates a local copy of the file to allow the user to view it later or to modify it without affecting the original file.
 The local file name is defined as a string:

 ```
 	String fileName = "websiteRanking.json";
 ```

-  * Modify the JSON Objects attributes to match your source.
+  #### Modify the JSON Objects attributes to match your source.
      The JSON Objects for current repository context:

 ```